Second grade: Italy

-Germany equivalent
+Germany

 In Germany, second grade is comparable to second class (2.Klasse).

-Greece equivalent
+Greece

 In Greece, the second school year of primary school is referred to as Second Grade of Primary (Deftera Dimotikou).

-New Zealand equivalent
+New Zealand

 In New Zealand, this level of class is called Year 3.

-Peru equivalent
+Peru

 In Peru, "second grade (Segundo Grado)" is the common term, with pupils between 7–8 years old.

+Philippines

+In the Philippines, Grade 2 (Baitang Dalawa) is the second year of Primary Level and Elementary School curriculum.
+Students are usually 7-8 years old.
+Sometimes children start from the young age of 6-7.

-Portugal equivalent
+Portugal

 In Portugal, second grade (segundo ano, 2º ano) is the second of the four-year 1º Ciclo do Ensino Básico that also includes the first grade, the third grade, and the fourth grade.